 The Alma Tunnel will forever be remembered.
 On 31 August, 1997, it was the site of the tragic car crash that claimed Princess Diana.

-Access to the tunnel is limited due to the heavy traffic.
+Access to the tunnel is limited due to the constant stream of heavy traffic.
 However, the Flame of Liberty at the north end of the tunnel is an unofficial memorial to Diana.
 Tourists from all around the world come to pay their respects and reflect on the life of the People’s Princess.

-Did you enjoy the 5 best attractions to visit in Paris France?
+5 best attractions to visit in London